AstarNetwork/astar-docs/docs/learn/governance/technical_guide.md

 * `Democracy->removeVote` - removes the vote from the referendum, releasing the funds if no locks are applicable anymore
 * `Democracy->unlock` - remove the expired **ASTR** locks

-* `Treasury->proposeSpend` - proposes the spending of the main on-chain treasury funds (requires a deposit)
+* `Treasury->proposeSpend` - proposes the spending of the main onchain treasury funds (requires a deposit)
 * `CommunityTreasury->proposeSpend` - proposes the spending of the community treasury funds (requires a deposit)

 ### Emergency Situations